billroy/cw/README.md

 ### Keyboard Usage

-Up, Down: increment/decrement frequency, 10 Hz steps Left, Right: increment/decrement frequency, 100 Hz steps
+- Up, Down: increment/decrement frequency, 10 Hz steps
+- Left, Right: increment/decrement frequency, 100 Hz steps
-Shift: straight key
+- Shift: straight key
-Alt: iambic dit
+- Alt: iambic dit
-Ctrl: iambic dah
+- Ctrl: iambic dah

-y: enter text or URL to send at current frequency
+-y: enter text or URL to send at current frequency
-i: zoom in fft
+-i: zoom in fft
-o: zoom out fft
+-o: zoom out fft

+### Alpha "frequencies"

+You can enter a frequency that is not a number, like "chatroom".
+Only others with exactly the same frequency will hear your transmissions, and vice versa.

+Privacy note: Don't count on this for privacy.
+Every client sees every dit, even if you're on a non-numeric channel.

 ### POSTing text and urls for playback